 - Pulling over and taking a rest when you feel tired or fatigued

-- Never attempting to pass another vehicle when there is sold yellow center line on your side or when you don’t have enough space or time to pass safely
+- Never attempt to pass another vehicle when there is a solid yellow center line on your side or when you don’t have enough space or time to pass safely

-- Never getting behind the wheel of a car (or letting someone else do so) after drinking alcohol or taking any drugs that may impact your ability to drive safely
+- Never get behind the wheel of a car (or letting someone else do so) after drinking alcohol or taking any drugs that may impact your ability to drive safely

 Common Injuries Suffered in a Rear-End Collision

-At Hollander Law Firm, we know that people can be badly hurt when a rear-end auto accident occurs.
+At Hollander Law Firm Accident Injury Lawyers, we know that people can be badly hurt when a rear-end auto accident occurs.
 Our legal team helps accident victims recover from a wide range of injuries suffered in rear-end crashes, with some of the most common injuries including:

 - Broken bones and fractures